-- (a) Live entertainment is permitted on a licensed premises, except that: - (1) No licensee shall permit any person to perform acts of or acts which simulate: - (A) Sexual intercourse, masturbation, sodomy, bestiality, oral copulation, flagellation, or any sexual acts which are prohibited by law. - (B) The touching, caressing, or fondling of the breast, buttocks, anus, or genitals. - (C) The displaying of the buttocks, breasts, pubic hair, anus, vulva, or genitals.

-- (b) No licensee shall permit any person to use artificial devices or inanimate objects to depict any of the prohibited activities described above. - (c) No licensee shall permit any person to remain in or upon the licensed premises who exposes to public view any portion of his or her breast, buttocks, genitals, or anus. - (d) If any provision of this rule or the application thereof to any person or circumstances is held invalid, such invalidity shall not affect other provisions or application of the rule which can be given effect without the invalid provision or application, and to this end the provisions of this rule are severable.
+- (a) Live entertainment is permitted on a licensed premises, except that: - (1) No licensee shall permit any person to perform acts of or acts that simulate: - (A) Sexual intercourse, masturbation, sodomy, bestiality, oral copulation, flagellation, or any sexual acts that are prohibited by law. - (B) Touching, caressing, or fondling of the breast, buttocks, anus, or genitals. - (C) Displaying of the buttocks, breasts, pubic hair, anus, vulva, or genitals. - (b) No licensee shall permit any person to use artificial devices or inanimate objects to depict any of the prohibited activities described above. - (c) No licensee shall permit any person to remain in or upon the licensed premises who exposes to public view any portion of his or her breast, buttocks, genitals, or anus.